 This flexibility provides the Level 4 operator with the option of attempting the quickest, possibly least reliable, method first knowing that the system will automatically progress to more robust acquisition schemes.
 Parameter choices for the standard systems are:

 - None AAQ will skip that step in the Acquisition process.

-- RSL RSL Meter 1

-- Modem (if installed)
+- ASC Beacon (if installed)

-- Beacon Receiver (if installed)
+- AVL Receiver (if installed)

+- ComTech (if installed)

+- DVB (if installed)

+- HughesHN (if installed)

+- iDirect (if installed)

+- Newtec

-- DvB Receiver (if installed)
+- Novella Beacon (if installed)